OSGP/Documentation/Userguide/CreateWebApp.md

 - A Soap request will have to be generated from the Application.
 - In the WSDL and xsd files of the Platform the Requests and it's objects are defined.
 - Fill in the parameters once you have an empty soap request for a certain function.
 The restrictions/requirements are defined in the WSDL files.
 - The request should have a header where an ApplicationName, UserName and OrganisationId are defined.
-At the moment User and App name are not used in the Platform (Except fir audability and logging).
+At the moment User and App name are not used in the Platform (Except for audability and logging).
 The OrganisationId, however, must match a known organisation within the Platform.
 This organisation must have the right authortities to make a certain request.
 - Furthermore, the Request must be signed with a certificate from the Organization with the OrganisationId in the header.
 - The requests are made to Secure HTTP protocol (https).
 - For Asynchronious requests, the Platform will respond with a correlationId after succesfully making the request.
 Use this correlationId in the matching Response-Request to obtain the response from the device.